iSECPartners/LibTech-Auditing-Cheatsheet/README.md

 * _A lot of these come from [Micah Lee's talk at HOPE](https://www.eff.org/sites/default/files/filenode/hope_privacy_tricks.pdf)_
     * _This is really worth reading and referencing as suggestions are given for ways to accomplish the same thing without leaking the data_

+## Development Best Practices

+* Restrictions on commonly abused functionality, such as preprocessor macros, and over riding variable scope can make it much easier to verify a program's correctness
+    * A very restrictive set of programming guidelines (for C) are available from the Jet Propulsion Lab: http://lars-lab.jpl.nasa.gov/JPL_Coding_Standard_C.pdf
+* Code that parses files or network protocols must be coded defensively with an abundance of caution - the data should be assumed to be hostile and attacker-controlled (it often is)
+    * Any length field should be assumed to be incorrect until validated, incorrectly implemented these often lead to buffer overflows
+    * Unsigned data types should be used, as the data being parsed is full bytes, even if it is expected to be ASCII
+    * Rob Graham has done an informative, cursory code review of Silent Circle: http://erratasec.blogspot.com/2013/02/silent-circle-and-inexperienced.html
+* When code was primarily authored or tested on 32-bit systems, subtle errors are likely to be introduced when compiling or running on 64-bit systems.
+    * Magic constants are often assumed, such as sizeof(pointer) == 4
+    * Storing pointers in integers will truncate the top 32 bits
+    * Bitwise operations may behave differently, especially with sign extension
+    * Viva64 has blogged about a long list of potential errors with examples: http://www.viva64.com/en/a/0065/
+* Even in the case of strong testing methods such as branch coverage, bugs may hide due to edge cases such as concurrency, inline arithmetic, or lookup tables or array indexing.
+For more examples, see: http://blog.regehr.org/archives/872

 ## Web Application Defense in Depth

 * _These items are occasionally logged as bugs, and it may be appropriate to log them as such in a report; but they should be noted as defense in depth techniques that should be used to make exploitation more difficult._